Frequently Asked Questions…

 What inspired the Cogheart Adventures?

 I was reading about clockwork robots from history.
 They were called automatons and were incredible pieces of engineering built to do simple tasks; like write their name or a few lines of poetry, play a musical instrument, or do a card trick.
 Some were part of complex clocks and their movements told the time.
-I thought, what if these clockwork robots were as good as the best robots you could possibly imagine?
+I thought, what if these clockwork robots were actually alive, and as good as the best robots you could possibly imagine?

 What advice would you give new writers?